Hal Holbrook: Later career

 Holbrook appeared as a featured guest star in a 2006 episode of the HBO series The Sopranos and the NCIS episode "Escaped".
-On April 22, 2010, Holbrook signed on to portray Katey Sagal's character's father on the FX original series Sons of Anarchy for a four-episode arc in their third season, as well as appearing in additional fifth episode in the final season.
+On April 22, 2010, aged 85, Holbrook signed on to portray Katey Sagal's character's father on the FX original series Sons of Anarchy for a four-episode arc in their third season, as well as appearing in additional fifth episode in the final season.
 He also had a multiple-episode arc on The Event, an American television series on NBC, appearing in the 2010–2011 season.

 In 2011, Holbrook appeared in Water for Elephants.
 In 2012, Steven Spielberg cast Holbrook to play Francis Preston Blair in Lincoln.
-His film roles were in Gus Van Sant's Promised Land (2012), the animated film Planes: Fire & Rescue (2014), and in the minor role as Whizzer in the drama film Blackway (2016).
+His subsequent film roles were in Gus Van Sant's Promised Land (2012), the voice of Mayday the fire engine in the animated Disney film Planes: Fire & Rescue (2014), and in the minor role as Whizzer in the drama film Blackway (2016).
 In 2014, Holbrook was the subject of Scott Teems' documentary Holbrook/Twain: An American Odyssey depicting Holbrook's long-lasting career portraying Twain.
 It was premiered at the Los Angeles Film Festival that same year.

 In 2016, Holbrook was cast as Red Hudmore and appeared in the final season of Bones on January 17, 2017.
 On March 23, 2017, he appeared on an episode on Grey's Anatomy playing a retired thoracic surgeon whose wife is a patient, and on Hawaii Five-0 later in the year.

-In September 2017, after six decades of playing the role of Mark Twain, Holbrook announced his retirement from Mark Twain Tonight!
+In September 2017, after six decades of playing the role of Mark Twain, Holbrook, then 92, announced his retirement from Mark Twain Tonight!
 Holbrook indicated that he would like to continue working on movies and television.